Aachal121-code/portfolio/README.md

 # Portfolio Website - Aachal Ashok Bhonde

-This is a personal portfolio website for Aachal Ashok Bhonde, a Web Developer Intern.
-The website showcases professional summary, education, technical skills, certificates, experience, projects, and contact information.
-It is designed to present skills and projects effectively to potential employers or collaborators.
+This is a modern, responsive personal portfolio website for Aachal Ashok Bhonde, Web Developer Intern.
+The site highlights professional experience, education, technical skills, certifications, projects, and contact information in a visually appealing and mobile-friendly format.

 ## Features

-- Responsive and user-friendly design with smooth scrolling and section snapping
+- Fully responsive design for desktop, tablet, and mobile
-- Introduction section with contact details and links to LinkedIn and GitHub profiles
+- Modern hero section with animated gradient name and avatar
-- Professional summary and education background
-- Technical skills display with toggle to view certificates
-- Experience section highlighting relevant work and achievements
-- Projects showcase with descriptions and technologies used
+- Animated skill progress bars and skill tags
+- Certifications and projects displayed in card layouts
-- Downloadable resume button for easy access to CV
+- Downloadable resume button
-- Contact form for suggestions or inquiries
+- Smooth scrolling navigation and mobile-friendly hamburger menu
+- Font Awesome icons for social and contact links
+- Clean, accessible, and easy-to-customize codebase

 ## Technologies Used

-- HTML5 for structure and content
+- HTML5 (structure)
-- CSS3 for styling with a modern dark-themed gradient design
-- JavaScript for interactivity including resume download and dynamic content toggling
+- CSS3 (modern gradients, flexbox, grid, responsive design)
+- JavaScript (interactivity, animated progress bars, mobile nav)
-- Font Awesome for icons
+- Font Awesome (icons)

 ## How to Run Locally

-1. Clone or download the repository to your local machine.
+1. Clone or download this repository to your local machine.
-2. Open the `porfolio_html.html` file in any modern web browser.
+2. Open `portfolio_final.html` in any modern web browser.
-3. The website is fully static and does not require any server setup.
+3. No server setup is required; all files are static.

 ## Project Structure

-- `portfolio_html.html` - Main HTML file containing the website structure
+- `portfolio_final.html` – Main HTML file
-- `portfolio_css.css` - CSS file for styling the website
+- `portfolio_final.css` – CSS for all styles and responsive design
-- `portfolio_script.js` - JavaScript file for interactive features
+- `portfolio_final.js` – JavaScript for interactivity and animations
+- `resume.pdf` – Downloadable resume
-- `certificates/` - Folder containing certificate images displayed on the site
+- `certificates/` – Folder with certificate images

+## Customization

+- Update your name, role, and social links in `portfolio_final.html`.
+- Add or update skills, certifications, and projects as needed.
+- Replace `resume.pdf` with your own resume file.
+- Add certificate images to the `certificates/` folder.

 ## Contact

 - Email: aachalbhonde19@gmail.com
-- Phone: 9373******
 - LinkedIn: [https://www.linkedin.com/in/aachal-bhonde-a028b9318/](https://www.linkedin.com/in/aachal-bhonde-a028b9318/)
 - GitHub: [https://github.com/Aachal121-code](https://github.com/Aachal121-code)